ShozenD/JOSS-test/paper.md

 ![Left: Examples of Cylinder, Bell, and Funnel signals.
 Right: The best basis tree selected by the LDB algorithm for discriminating the three classes of signals. \label{fig:denoising}](ldb.png)

 # Reproducible Research

-`WaveletsExt.jl` was partially inspired by the WaveLab library in MATLAB which was developed with the goal of enabling reproducible wavelets research [@Donoho:1995b].
-In this spirit, we wrote a series of tutorials, examples, and experiments using `Pluto.jl`, a platform with which Julia users can build and share reactive documents [@Fonsp:2021].
-By downloading and running Pluto notebooks, researchers and students alike can not only reproduce the results of our research but also interactively adjust parameters and see the changes in experiment outcomes.
+`WaveletsExt.jl` was partially inspired by the WaveLab library in MATLAB, which was developed to enable reproducible wavelets research `[@Donoho:1995]`.
+In this spirit, we wrote a series of tutorials, examples, and experiments using `Pluto.jl`, a platform with which Julia users can create and share reactive documents `[@Fonsp:2021]`.
+By downloading and running these so-called Pluto notebooks, researchers and students alike can reproduce the results of our research and interactively adjust parameters to see the changes in experiment outcome.

-- Denoising Experiments using Wavelet Transforms, Autocorrelation Wavelet Transforms, Stationary Wavelet Transforms [@Liew:2021]
+- Denoising Experiments using Wavelet Transforms, Autocorrelation Wavelet Transforms, Stationary Wavelet Transforms `[@Liew:2021]`

-- Feature Extraction using Local Discriminant Bases for Signal Classification [@Dan:2021]
+- Feature Extraction using Local Discriminant Bases for Signal Classification `[@Dan:2021]`

 # Acknowledgements
-`WaveletsExt.jl` was partially developed under the Research Training Group (RTG) at the University of California, Davis which was funded by
-National Science Foundation grant no.
+This project was partially supported by the following grants from the US National Science Foundation: DMS-1148643; DMS-1418779; DMS-1912747; and CCF-1934568.

 # References